Starting a blog has never been easy as it is now.

 “Getting the first organic visitors on a new blog can be very difficult.
 A good place to start is very low competition keywords.
 If the topic is so underserved that only a few other blogs have written about it, you can expect your first rankings within 3 or 4 months.
 Of course, this won’t get you thousands of visitors, but traffic will add up quickly.
-Don’t be too concerned about the search volume keyword tools show for those terms.
+Don’t worry about the search volume keyword tools show for those terms.
 Most likely, you will get way more visitors than tools estimate.”

 Says Christian of koalapets.com.

-Tools like SEMrush can instantly fetch you the list of long-tail keywords as you input the main keyword into it.
+Tools like SEMrush can instantly fetch the list of long-tail keywords as you input the main keyword into it.

 2. Craft quality content

 “High-quality content is an investment, and to get the most from it, you need to do more than just fill out a content calendar.
 First, the content must be relevant to your audience.
-The better it addresses a problem they have here and now, the more likely they are to spend time on your website.
+The better it addresses a problem they have here and now, the more likely they will spend time on your website.

 Next, use a compelling headline.
 Headlines should be brief but have a great hook.
 With tools like Coschedule’s headline analyzer, you can gauge how well the headline is likely to perform.